convox/praxis/docs/getting-started.md

 Refresh your browser to see your change in action!

-### Manage environment variables

-As previously mentioned, changing an environment variable also creates a relase.
-Here's how to see that in action.

-The `cx env` command lists all of your app's environment variables.
-Run that now to see that it's empty:

-    $ cx env

-Now set an environment variable:

-    $ cx env set FOO=bar
-    updating environment: OK

-    $ cx env
-    FOO=bar

-`cx releases` will now show that a new release has been created:

-    $ cx releases
-    ID          BUILD       STATUS    CREATED
-    RDOAQYVUAK  BFTLZLBXCX  created   40 seconds ago
-    RTKJFWMKYG  BHRATEYFZS  promoted  11 minutes ago
-    RYCQLGAAAV  BJKETOESCA  promoted  27 minutes ag

-You can now promote the latest release just as you did after a build:

-    $ cx promote

 ### A faster development loop

-You may be thinking that this is shaping up to be a pretty nice development workflow, but it's a bit laborious.
-You'd be exactly right, but luckily we have a solution!
-There's a way to see all of your changes live as you develop:
+You may be thinking that this is shaping up to be a pretty nice workflow but it's a bit laborious for development.
+You can use `cx start` to pull an application into the foreground. `cx start` will restart the services of the application in development mode and set up live code-sync with your local development checkout allowing you to use your own tools and editor.

     $ cx start